timothyshull/programming_notes/hardware/digital_design.md

 - The driver produces a LOW (0) output in the range of 0 to VOL or a HIGH(1) output in the range of VOH to VDD
 - if the receiver gets an input in the range of 0 to VIL, it will consider the input to be LOW
 - if the receiver gets an input in the range of VIH to VDD, it will consider the input to be HIGH
-- if the receiver’s input should fall in the forbidden zone (VIL -> VIH) gate behavior is unpredictable
+- if the receiver's input should fall in the forbidden zone (VIL -> VIH) gate behavior is unpredictable
 - output and input high and low logic levels

 ### Noise Margins